SAS-Robert/ProjectCPP/README.md

 SAS Project Devices project using CPP language.
 This repository contains the following directories:

-* HMI: GUI which connects to TCP to the SAS program.
+* HMI: GUI for the SAS application.
-* SAS: Sense-and-Stimulation C++ application.
-It connects through UDP protocol to Robert and through serial protocols to both RehaMove3 and RehaIngest.
+* SASApp: Sense-and-Stimulation C++ application.
 * Matlab_scripts: contains all .m scripts and functions for processing data and filter testing.
-* TestFilters: C++ application for offline filtering and testing.
+* Complementary programmes: extra C++ apps with emulators and offline C-filtering.

 ### Requirements ###

-For the SAS and TestFilters programs:
+For the C++ applications:
 * Visual Studio version 2019 or later.
-* Installed COM drivers for Hasomed products.
+* Specific for SASApp: installed COM drivers from Hasomed.
 Available in the SAS Dropbox shared folder.

 For testing and analysis: